floricamatei/dcpm/API Composition/Readme.md

 Merita efortul unei arhitecturi hexagonale?

-There is no Kubernetes, no microservices, no hexagonal architecture, no DDD, no CQRS, no Event Sourcing, no Kafka, and not any of the popular NoSQL databases.
-Just a three-tier monolith that uses MySQL. https://vladmihalcea.com/revogain-software-architecture/
+"There is no Kubernetes, no microservices, no hexagonal architecture, no DDD, no CQRS, no Event Sourcing, no Kafka, and not any of the popular NoSQL databases.
+Just a three-tier monolith that uses MySQL." - https://vladmihalcea.com/revogain-software-architecture/